r1cksec/corptrace/README.md

 The use of different modules can be adapted on the fly by using module names or risk level as a filter.
 <br>
 <br>
-Note that running thoth repetitively in a short amount of time can lead to blocking of the IP address used, as thoth can access multiple APIs at the same time.
+Note that running thoth repetitively in a short amount of time can lead to blocking of the IP address used, as thoth can query multiple APIs at the same time.
 <br>
 <br>
 The core is the `modules.json` file, which contains the syntax of the executable commands.